Investigation of the Spectator Effect on Light Nuclei Production in Nucleus-Nucleus Collisions at High Baryon Density Region: Results and discussion

 \section{Results and discussion}

 In this work, we use the AMPT-HC model with an after-burner coalescence model to simulate protons, deuterons and tritons production in Au + Au collisions at $\sqrt{s_{\rm NN}}$ = 3 GeV.

-In the three upper panels of figure~\ref{Fig-1}, the transverse momentum ($p_{\rm T}$) spectra of protons, deuterons, and tritons are presented: (a) mid-rapidity in central collisions at centrality 0-10\%, (b) backward rapidity in central collisions at centrality 0-10\%, and (c) backward rapidity in peripheral collisions at centrality 40-80\%.
-The red bands denote the participant component and the blue bands represent the spectator component.
-Deuteron and triton are formed by coalescing multiple nucleons.
+In the four upper panels of figure~\ref{Fig-1}, the transverse momentum ($p_{\rm T}$) spectra of protons, deuterons, and tritons are presented for four rapidity and centrality bins: (a) mid-rapidity at 0-10\% centrality, (b) backward rapidity at 0-10\% centrality, (c) mid-rapidity at 40-80\% centrality, and (d) backward rapidity at 40-80\% centrality.
+The red and blue bands represent the participant component and the spectator component, respectively.
+Deuteron and triton are formed through the coalescence of several nucleons.
 Therefore, they may contain nucleons from both participant and spectator sources, which is called mixed component as represented by green bands in the figure \ref{Fig-1}.
 The black bands are the sum of all components, which represent the observable $p_{\rm T}$ spectra and it is called total $p_{\rm T}$ spectra, and the black solid markers represents the STAR measurements.
-The total $p_{\rm T}$ spectra of the AMPT-HC model (black bands) qualitatively reproduce the proton and deuteron of STAR measurements.
-Meanwhile, the mid-rapidity yield of triton is underestimated, which is due to the simple after-burner coalescence model that needs to be improved.
-The $p_{\rm T}$ spectra of participant and spectator components in the AMPT-HC model show significantly different shapes in different centrality and rapidity regions.
-In central collisions and mid-rapidity region (panel a), the spectator contribution is negligible, resulting in a near-unity fraction of pure participant components.
-However, the $p_{\rm T}$ spectra of the spectator component show enhancement in the low $p_{\rm T}$ region (e.g., $p_{\rm T} < 0.4$ GeV/$c$ for protons as in panel b and panel c).
-This enhancement intensifies with increasing collision centrality (from central to peripheral) or rapidity (from mid- to backward rapidity).
-The enhancement can be explained by that spectator nucleons only suffer elastic scattering and carry the initial momentum, including both the longitudinal momentum from accelerated beam and the originated Fermi momentum within the nucleus.
-Therefore, in peripheral collisions or backward rapidity regions, the fraction of spectator component will be larger, which causes the shape of the $p_{\rm T}$ spectra to change, especially in the low $p_{\rm T}$ range.
+The total $p_{\rm T}$ spectra of the AMPT-HC model (black bands) qualitatively reproduce the protons, deuterons and tritons of STAR measurements.
+The $p_{\rm T}$ spectra of participant and spectator components in the AMPT-HC model show notably different shapes in different centrality and rapidity regions.
+At mid-rapidity (panel a and panel c), $p_{\rm T}$ spectra shapes between participant and spectator components are similar, while the spectator component is negligible.
+Consequently, the fraction of participant component is near-unity, and shows no $p_{\rm T}$ dependence.
+However, the $p_{\rm T}$ spectra of the spectator component show a much steeper slope compared with the participant component at backward rapidity.
+Especially, in the low $p_{\rm T}$ range, such as $p_{\rm T} < 0.4$ GeV/$c$ for protons (panel b and panel d), the contribution from spectator component to the total yield is significantly enhanced.
+This enhancement can be explained by the fact that spectator nucleons only suffer elastic scattering and carry the initial momentum, including both the longitudinal momentum from accelerated beam and the originated Fermi momentum within the nucleus.
+Therefore, in peripheral collisions or at backward rapidities, the spectator contribution to light-nuclei production becomes increasingly significant, leading to a noticeable modification of the $p_{\rm T}$ spectral shapes, particularly in the low-$p_{\rm T}$ region.